 Before diving into tactics, Sun Tzu establishes a foundational truth: victory requires honest self-assessment combined with deep knowledge of your competition.
 This is his most quoted principle—“If you know the enemy and know yourself, you need not fear the result of a hundred battles”—and it’s first for a reason.

-The practical application is unglamorous but essential: conduct genuine competitive analysis, not the kind that confirms what you already believe.
+The practical application is unglamorous but essential: conduct genuine research and competitive analysis of rival websites and digital presence, not the kind that confirms what you already believe.
+Use research to understand both your own strengths and weaknesses and those of your competitors.
 Interview customers who left for competitors.

 Audit your own processes with outside eyes.
-The uncomfortable truths you uncover will be more valuable than comfortable assumptions.
+The uncomfortable truths you uncover through thorough research will be more valuable than comfortable assumptions.
+Effective leaders in business, much like military generals, must evaluate the potential of situations and act accordingly to gain advantages.

 The Highest Form of Victory